ankitkmr150802/Outfit-recommender-system/README.md

 # TrendMatch - Outfit Recommendations

 TrendMatch is a web application that provides outfit ideas for different occasions.
-This project includes pages for both men's and women's sections, each showcasing random outfit recommendations based on specific categories.
+This project includes pages for all men's, women's and kid's sections, each showcasing random outfit recommendations based on specific categories.

 ## Features